cnasc/guithub/README.md

 # GuitHub
-A guitar scale helper website.
+A guitar scale helper website as my final project for CS50 through EdX.
 It's a work in progress, and a bit messy at the moment.

 ### How does it work?
 You pick a root note and a tonality, and it draws the scale on the fretboard.